patchlevel/event-sourcing/docs/subscription.md

 #### Dbal Cleanup Tasks

-Default, we provide the following cleanup tasks for `doctrine/dbal`:
+By default, we provide the following cleanup tasks for `doctrine/dbal`:

 | Task            | Description                  |
 |-----------------|------------------------------|